How to structure your PowerPoint presentation

 Consider how your presentation can be organised into thirds and how the data you include on your slides can also be arranged that way.

-No, this isn’t to do with how good your vision has to be to create an awesome presentation, but rather a very important rule to remember and a great one to end this post on.
+No, this isn’t to do with how good your vision needs to be to create awesome presentations, but rather an important rule to remember.
 20/20 means you should:

-- Practice it out loud at least 20 times before presenting
+- And practice it aloud at least 20 times before presenting

-Got that?
+Got all that?
 Good.
-Now go forth and fix your PowerPoint structure.
-If you need help tying together all your great ideas into a professional and slick slide deck, talk to us.
+Now go forth and fix your presentation structure.
+If you need help tying together all your great ideas into a professional and slick slide deck, why not talk to us?

-Here at Future Present we live and breathe PowerPoint and have mastered what it takes to create a powerful and effective presentation.
+We live and breathe PowerPoint, and have mastered what it takes to create powerful and effective presentations.
 All that experience is at your fingertips, nothing more than a click away.